 Living in a relatively energy‑efficient home is not the only factor influencing whether someone can keep their home warm.
 The affordability of the energy needed (determined by the cost of fuel and household income) is a key factor.

-Understanding fuel expenditure: fuel poverty and spending on fuel, a 2010 study by the Centre for Sustainable Energy, identified groups who had found it particularly difficult to pay for adequate heating.
-The study found that households generally consume less fuel than they need, calculated from the 2007 English house condition survey (Department for Communities and Local Government).
+A 2010 study, the Centre for Sustainable Energy's understanding fuel expenditure: fuel poverty and spending on fuel, identified groups who had found it particularly difficult to pay for adequate heating.
+The study found that households generally consume less fuel than they need, calculated from the 2007 Department for Communities and Local Government's English house condition survey.
 On average, households use only around two‑thirds of the energy they actually need to stay warm enough at home.
 People on low incomes are more likely than average to use less heating.

 In England, spending a high proportion of income on fuel tends to be associated with a low income rather than high heating needs.
 This pattern of expenditure tends to be associated more closely with some groups, such as lone parents.

-A 2010 survey by the Centre for Sustainable Energy (You just have to get by) looked at people living on less than 60% of the national median income.
+The 2010 Centre for Sustainable Energy you just have to get by survey looked at people living on less than 60% of the national median income.
 Half said they found it difficult to pay their fuel bills.
 During the previous winter, nearly half (46%) had cut back on heating and 63% had lived in homes that were colder than they wanted them to be.
 Nearly half (47%) said the cold had made them feel anxious or depressed, and 30% said an existing health problem had got worse.
 Some (17%) did not feel able to invite friends or family to the home because of the cold.